0xxCodemonkey/SecretNET/README.md

 ```

 ## Transactions
 On a signer Secret.NET client, `SecretNetworkClient.Tx` is used to broadcast transactions.
-Every function under secretjs.tx can receive an optional TxOptions.
+Every function under `SecretNetworkClient.Tx` can receive an optional TxOptions.

 ### Broadcasting transactions
 Used to send a complex transactions, which contains a list of messages.
 The messages are executed in sequence, and the transaction succeeds if all messages succeed.